If you need faster mobile data, or if you’re about to upgrade your phone, you may be wondering whether or not 5G is worth paying for.

 Verizon’s 5G Coverage

 While T-Mobile won the title of best 5G availability and 5G speed, Verizon beat both AT&T and T-Mobile in 5G reliability based on RootMetrics’ study.
-The study also highlighted that Verizon improved its 5G availability in many cities across the country and showed improved speeds in the second half of 2021.
+The study also highlighted that Verizon improved its 5G speeds and availability in many cities across the country since the first half of 2022.

-In Ookla’s most recent study, Verizon continued to show improvements from 2021 to 2022 so far and came in second for 5G performance behind T-Mobile.
+In Ookla’s most recent study, Verizon continued to show improvements throughout 2022 and came in second for 5G performance behind T-Mobile.
 The two companies nearly tied for first place in the 5G consistency category.

 Clearly, the landscape of 5G is changing rapidly.
 If you’re thinking about upgrading to a 5G device with service on Verizon, it’s important to make sure you’ll have access to 5G service in your area.
 You can do this by checking Verizon’s coverage map.